Luke Prosser: Stevenage

 Prosser signed with Stevenage on 10 August 2020, who had just been relegated into the National League out of the English Football League, citing the club's proximity to his family home as a major factor in making the move.
 The next day, Stevenage were reinstated into League Two due to a points deduction for Macclesfield Town.
 Manager Alex Revell said that Prosser would have "a huge responsibility every day to not only lead the squad with his experience but show the younger players what it takes to be a top professional".
 He scored on his home league debut at Broadhall Way, a 3–0 win over Oldham Athletic on 19 September 2020.
 Prosser was sent off in a 4–0 defeat at Carlisle United on 12 December 2020.
 He made 34 appearances throughout the 2020–21 season as Stevenage finished the campaign in 14th-place in League Two.
 He featured 32 times in the 2021–22 season and was released in the summer by new manager Steve Evans.

 Personal life

 Born in Enfield, London, Prosser came from a Tottenham Hotspur supporting family.
 He has a younger sister, Abbie, who is also a footballer.
 She has represented England at under-20 level and had been capped 18 times at under-19 level.
 She played at club level for Arsenal, Barnet, and Doncaster Rovers Belles.
 He later joked that "It's funny when the chauffeur pulls up and your sister gets in and goes off with England and I'm sitting there thinking: 'Bloody hell, I'm at Port Vale here, where's my life going?'"
+He married in 2019.